 Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.
-The puppy hood period is the time that will shape your Shiba Inus temperament, behavior, and overall well-being for the future.

 There are distinct periods in your Shiba Inu’s puppy timeline that began from birth to approximately one year old.

 There is basically a “sweet spot” between two months old to four months in a Shiba Inu puppy’s life that you need to get as much socialization and desensitization training as possible.

 This cannot be stressed enough.
 As much socialization as possible.

 By putting all of your time, effort, and energy in this period you can reap the benefits of having a stable adult Shiba Inu that will be a joy to you and your family for the rest of your time together.

 Shiba Inu Puppy Neonatal Period - Birth To 12 Days Old

 During the neonatal period which start immediately after birth, your puppy cannot yet see but has already started the learning process.

 The puppy will spend most if this time bonding and staying close to it’s mother and the other littermates.

 The mother and pups should be provided with a clean, warm, and comfy area at all times.
 Extra attention should be spent on ensuring that the mother is fed well, unstressed, and comfortable.